microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ---

-## Rules that describe less serious violations
+## Rules that describe less serious violations and guidelines for effective SARIF

 Rules that describe violations of **SHOULD**/**SHOULD NOT** requirements of the [SARIF specification](https://docs.oasis-open.org/sarif/sarif/v2.1.0/os/sarif-v2.1.0-os.html) have numbers between 2000 and 2999, and always have level `"warning"`.

 Rules that describe violations of SARIF recommendations or best practices also have numbers in this range.
 Some of those recommendations are expressed in the spec as **MAY** requirements; others are based on experience using the format.
 These rules have level `"warning"` or `"note"`, depending on the tool's opinion of the seriousness of the violation.

+This section also includes guidelines which, although not found in the spec text, are based on experience in integrating SARIF into a wide variety of static analysis tools.

 ---